couchbaselabs/promtimer/README.md

 On linux systems the homepath should usually be:

     /usr/share/grafana

+The `path-to-prometheus-binary` specifies the path to the prometheus binary and is needed if the binary isn't locatable via your default search path.

 The Grafana dashboards page should open for you automatically.
 If not, navigate to `localhost:13000/dashboards` in your browser and begin exploring the